My book has a new cover! What do you think?

 Hoosier Queen KP on Instagram

 This coronavirus scare has half the business world working from home, and for many people, that’s an entirely new experience.
+People start searching for jobs such as those ecommerce remote jobs available on different job sites.
 I remember my first WFH position back in 2012.
 It took me a while to get into a groove of remote work that made me feel comfortable.
 Questions I asked myself when I first started to work remotely were:

 There were about a thousand questions in my mind, these being just a few.
 As an introvert, I enjoyed the prospect of being at home and instead of having to get up, get dressed, and go sit in some cold office, but as a social person, I also worried about myself having a lack of community.
 Now that I’ve been working remotely for the better part of the past 8 years, I can provide a much clearer picture of what a day in the life of a remote employee actually looks like, as well as some tips for how to ensure optimal productivity and a sense of accomplishment.